ShenZheng2000/MATH_32_HW1/README.md

 * Adjust the batch size and the learning rate to see how the model performance changes.
 * Note that you should keep the three images for each experiment.
-* For the experiments with different batch sizea, run the following command in the terminal:
+* For the experiments with different batch sizes, run the following command in the terminal:
   ```
   python main_q1.py --model lenet --batch_size 16
   python main_q1.py --model lenet --batch_size 32